 Children can change and improve their eating habits.
 I’ve seen it hundreds of times.

 Imaging them doing it.
 Get creative.
 Try things in a texture they like.
 Taste it yourself and make sure it tastes good.
 Involve them as much as you can.

 You’ll be pleasantly surprised when they eat that first vegetable, and more!
 “Nourishing hope” takes persistence and patience; even the pickiest eaters can progress and benefit from a special diet – including your child.

-We’d love to hear your story to inspire other families.
+I’d love to hear your story to inspire other families.